Kapili at Hoopili

 Assigned parking is supported by the current remarks and prior data.
 Several listings explicitly say "one assigned stall," while others describe a garage plus a second open/assigned stall, indicating reserved parking is available in at least some units.
 The evidence is consistent enough to include at the building level.

-I looked for explicit deeded-parking language such as "deeded parking," "owned stall," or "parking included in the deed."
-The listings confirm parking exists, but they never state that the parking is deeded with the unit.
+I looked for explicit deeded-parking wording like "deeded parking," "owned stall," or "parking included in deed" and found none.
+The remarks do confirm parking is assigned/included in the unit descriptions, but that is not the same as deeded ownership.

 No analysis available